 Joe Fleming provides advice on the common gym mistakes that increase your risk of knee injuries.

-You may not be able to stave off the random accidents that can lead to knee injuries, but you can take steps when working out in the gym to make sure you are not setting yourself up for some serious knee pain.
+You may not be able to stave off the random accidents that can lead to knee injuries, but you can take steps when working out in the gym to make sure you are not setting yourself up for some severe knee pain.